 These results put Norton Mobile Security in last place for performance impact with the app installed and in third place for performance during a malware scan.
 While Norton still takes its toll on your system, this was far better than what we saw last year and is not likely to be noticeable during daily tasks for most users.

 Setup and Support

-Downloading Norton Mobile Security from Google Play went smoothly.
-The initial setup was quick, even with a scan at the end, for a total installation time of around 2 minutes.
-From there.
-I had to create a Norton account, go to mobilesecurity.norton.com, click Register a Purchase, sign in and enter the product key.
-I would have preferred that the entire process happened in-app.
+Downloading Norton Mobile Security from Google Play was quick, with installation of the core app, including the initial scan, completing in approximately 90 seconds.
+You have to create an account at My.Norton.com/MobileSecurity; I would have preferred that the entire process happen in-app.
 But given that you'll have to familiarize yourself with the web portal for the anti-theft features anyway, this seems like a reasonable procedure.

 Norton support is largely built around the Norton Community site at community.norton.com, which has active forums and a blog to help answer your questions.
-If you have a specific question, there is also an online chat feature that you will find a link to in the upper-right corner of the community home page.
-If all else fails, Norton offers 24/7 telephone support, but you'll have to fill out an online form describing your issue before receiving the number to call.
+If you have a specific question, there is an online chat feature.

-With that said, I'm glad some antivirus apps are sticking to a paid model.
-If you want a clean and simple antivirus app with pleasing visuals and a reliable feature set, Norton Mobile Security is one of the best options on the market today.
+Bitdefender Mobile Security retains our top recommendation, due to slightly better malware detection, a cheaper paid price and a lighter system impact.
+But if you want a clean and simple antivirus app with pleasing visuals and a reliable feature set, Norton Mobile Security remains one of the best options on the market.

 |Best PC Security Suite|

 |Best Free PC Antivirus|